Mihajlo Ristovski

-Mihajlo Ristovski (Михајло Ристовски; born March 3, 1983) is a former Macedonian swimmer, who specialized in freestyle events.
-He represented the Republic of Macedonia at the 2008 Summer Olympics, placing among the top 60 swimmers in the 200 m freestyle.
+Mihajlo Ristovski (Михајло Ристовски; born 3 March 1983) is a former Macedonian swimmer, who specialized in freestyle events.
+He represented the Republic of Macedonia at the 2008 Summer Olympics, placing among the top 60 swimmers in the 200m freestyle.

-Ristovski was invited by FINA through the Universality rule to compete as a lone male swimmer for Macedonia in the men's 200 m freestyle at the 2008 Summer Olympics in Beijing.
-Swimming against Georgia's Irakli Revishvili and two-time Olympian Emanuele Nicolini of San Marino in heat one, Ristovski powered his way into second place and fifty-fifth overall in his lifetime best at 1:57.45, which was not enough to put him further to the semifinals.
+Ristovski was invited by FINA through the Universality rule to compete as the sole male swimmer for Macedonia in the men's 200 m freestyle at the 2008 Summer Olympics in Beijing.
+Swimming against Georgia's Irakli Revishvili and twice Olympian Emanuele Nicolini of San Marino in heat one, Ristovski aimed his way into second place and 55^{th} overall in his lifetime best at 1:57.45, which was not enough to put him further to the semifinals.